puranjayjain/chrome-color-picker/README.md

 # License

-Copyright (c) 2016 Puranjay Jain and [Contributors](https://github.com/puranjayjain/chrome-color-picker/graphs/contributors) All Rights Reserved.
+Copyright &copy; 2016 Puranjay Jain and [Contributors](https://github.com/puranjayjain/chrome-color-picker/graphs/contributors) All Rights Reserved.
 This project is licensed under an [MIT License](https://github.com/puranjayjain/chrome-color-picker/blob/master/LICENSE.md).

 The list of all 3rd party licenses along with the main License can be found [here](https://github.com/puranjayjain/chrome-color-picker/blob/master/LICENSE.md)